A group of medical staff and professionals wearing scrubs and suits pose together for a photo.

 • Pain that worsens when lying down

-Some patients may also develop gastro oesophageal reflux disease GORD (also known as GERD) due to ongoing reflux irritation.
+• Some patients may also develop gastro oesophageal reflux disease GORD (also known as GERD), where stomach acid repeatedly travels back into the oesophagus.

 What Can Make Symptoms Worse?

-Symptoms may become more noticeable after heavy meals, lying down too soon after eating or consuming foods and drinks that trigger reflux, such as alcohol, caffeine or spicy foods.
+Symptoms may become more noticeable after large or heavy meals, when lying down soon after eating or after consuming foods and drinks that trigger reflux.

 Hiatus Hernia Surgery